ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 But, I still put an `onClick` event handler on the `button` so that it will scroll to the top of the page (utilizing a `ref` on the wrapping `div`).
 This way the user will see the success or error message displayed at the top of the page.
 Otherwise, it will feel like nothing happened.
 The user needs visual feedback.

-On the Remix `Form` element, we specified the `post` method, but no action.
+On the Remix `Form` element, we specified the `post` method, but no `action` attribute.
 Therefore, it will use the default `action` within the same route/file.

 ```jsx
 export async function action({ request }: ActionFunctionArgs) {